xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 To avoid this problem, there are several alternatives:

-1. Explicit observer removal in the destructor.
+1. Explicit observer removal in the most derived destructor.
 This could be error prone, and the problem can still occur because you can always inherit from `ConcreteObserver`.

 2. Explicit un-registration observer before its destructor is called.
 This requires a customized deleter to call un-register function if you use `std::shared_ptr`,